Pradumnasaraf/Post-My-Message/README.md

 ## 🛡️ License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the [https://github.com/Pradumnasaraf/Post-My-Message/blob/main/LICENSE](GPL-3.0 license) - see the [LICENSE](LICENSE) file for details

 ## 🤝 Support